In 2016, An Anti-Troll Hero Came To My Rescue

 My vulgar guardian angel, Captain James T Kink, may be a secret weapon in the war on trolls.

-As a “cuckkike” member of the “lugenpresse,” one frequently up to the “Jewish tricks” of trying to “spread fake news” about the new right internet, I spent much of this year absorbing horrific online abuse: Anonymous death threats, ad hominem screeds, gas chamber memes about dead relatives, phone calls to my bewildered parents, and so on.
+As a “cuckkike” member of the “lugenpresse,” one frequently up to the “Jewish tricks” of trying to “spread fake news” about the new right internet, I spent much of this year absorbing horrific online abuse: anonymous death threats, ad hominem screeds, gas chamber memes about dead relatives, phone calls to my bewildered parents, and so on.
+In particular, a series of stories I reported about a sketch comedy show with a rabid alt-right following, Million Dollar Extreme Presents: World Peace, led to months of ferociously personal harassment, including hate mail sent to my apartment.
 I like to think of myself as a “sticks and stones can break my bones but words can never hurt me” sort of guy.
 But man, this stuff takes a toll.

-Yet, way far down, in furthest vantablack depths of my mentions, amidst the eggs and the Pepes and the iron crosses and the “Heinrich Hammlers,” I glimpsed this fall a glimmer of hope, and a potential way forward for all of us.
+Yet, way far down, in the furthest vantablack depths of my Twitter mentions, amid the eggs and the Pepes and the iron crosses and the “Heinrich Hammlers,” I glimpsed this fall a glimmer of hope, and a potential way forward for all of us.

-His name is Captain James T Kink, and he’s an anonymous account with only 32 followers who started his Twitter life doing a parody schtick in the voice of a horny gay Star Trek captain.
+His name is Captain James T Kink, and he’s an anonymous account with only 32 followers who started his Twitter life doing a parody schtick in the voice of a horny, gay Star Trek captain.
 Yet however inauspicious his beginnings, I think Capt.
 Kink may be a hero.

 He has certainly come to my rescue, time and time again.
 As of last week, Capt.
 Kink had tweeted 793 times.
-Of those 793 tweets, by my count, at least 160, or a fifth, are insults, invective, taunting, mockery, and sarcasm directed toward my trolls.
+Of those 793 tweets, by my count, at least 160 — or a fifth — are insults, invective, taunting, mockery, and sarcasm directed toward my trolls.
 (Bear in mind, Capt.
 Kink has been tweeting since 2013 and only took up the cause of owning my trolls in late August.)

 He’s my anti-troll troll, a potty-mouthed, gold-hearted anonymous internet do-gooder with seemingly nothing better to do than troll the people who have nothing better to do than troll me.
 In one week alone, Capt.
-Kink swooped in to call various of my harassers “a shit flicking low brow,” a “filthy paedo,” “stiff as a broomstick for Joe,” a virgin, and a “lukewarm Richard Spencer” who looks like “a middle aged Roger Moore.”
+Kink swooped in to call various harassers of mine “a shit flicking low brow,” a “filthy paedo,” “stiff as a broomstick for Joe,” a virgin, and a “lukewarm Richard Spencer” who looks like “a middle aged Roger Moore.”

 Kink is a brilliant troll, with the mouth of a sailor and the mind of a poet.
 Check out the simile he dropped on one “MRSADSONGHIMSELF” (bio: DEPLORABLE SHITPOSTER PRESIDENT ELECT DONALD J. TRUMP), who called me a “BLOCK HEAD” one recent weekend: